fritsvt/laravel-nuxt-authentication/readme.md

-# Social authentication with Laravel and Nuxt
+# Authentication with Laravel and Nuxt

 Welcome, this repo contains the end result of the series [Authentication in Laravel and Nuxt](https://www.youtube.com/playlist?list=PLeZmuYT0mSPNmQie2QyoY-3hxQxDZwi22) and [social Authentication in Laravel and Nuxt](https://www.youtube.com/playlist?list=PLeZmuYT0mSPPeyIMa6oURCgpCMEd_sD_n)